Higher direct images of snc ideal sheaves: Introduction

-\begin{remark} If \(X\) is regular as in \cref{def:snc} then it admits a dualizing complex.
+is regular of codimension \(|J|\). \end{definition} \begin{remark} If \(X\) is regular as in \cref{def:snc} then it admits a dualizing complex.
 By an amazing result of Kawasaki \cite[Cor.
 1.4]{MR1859029}, a noetherian ring admits a dualizing complex if and only if it is a homomorphic image of a finite-dimensional Gorenstein ring. \end{remark}

 As observed in \cite[\S 2.5]{MR3057950}, to generalize \cref{cor:rat-res-all41} to pairs we must restrict attention to a special class of \emph{thrifty resolutions}.

 \begin{definition} A \emph{stratum} of a simple normal crossing pair \((X, \Delta_X = \sum_i D_i)\) is a connected (equivalently, irreducible) component of an intersection \(D_J = \cap_{j \in J}D_j\). \end{definition}